frieda566/FlashPlay/documention.md

   ## 21. August - online meeting
-      - Frieda: spelling and formatting after # - adding # to better the structure and to make the code more understandable submit button cursor hand2
   ### Paula
   #### Game Buttons at the Top
   To Do: I wanted the control buttons (Add New Flashcard, Back to Main Menu) to stay at the top while users scrolled through flashcards.